Understanding God’s Love and the Sin that Changed the World

 Lastly, there are a lot of self-help books out there.
 They are the dominant form of non-fiction in our culture (even in Christian books).
 So many tell you how to have a better marriage or be a better person.
 I’m not knocking them, but if Christ isn’t first in our life, then they are worthless (okay, maybe I’m knocking them a little).
 The only way to true and powerful transformation is through Christ.
 If there is only one thing you come away with, I hope it’s that there is power in Christ, a power that can turn our lives upside down.

 His yoke is light, but that doesn’t mean walking with Jesus is a cakewalk either.
 God will do far more through us than we ever could on our own, and we need to be prepared for the consequences of that.
 A life of ease is tempting but empty compared to a life of meaning (one that glorifies and serves God).
 Strong, courageous, and loving people don’t live boring self-involved lives.
 God writes a far better story than we ever could.
 When we trust in him, the boundaries of our world are enlarged.
 They are no longer based on our limits but his, and he has no limits!

 - Do you see God’s love in Genesis where you hadn’t before?
-The rest of the Bible is just like that.
-God’s love is evident throughout it if we are willing to seek it.
+Could the rest of the Bible be just like that?
+Could God’s love be evident throughout it if we are willing to seek it?

 - If there were more than one way to God, would salvation still be possible?
 Could we die to ourselves if it wasn’t about our surrender but about our self-preference?
 Could the Holy Spirit inhabit us if we didn’t die to ourselves but picked an option from a menu?